AdithyaPrasad-pro/churn-predictor-xgboost/README.md

 ## About

-This project predicts whether a customer is likely to leave a bank based on their personal and account information.
-I built this project to understand how XGBoost works and to learn the importance of feature engineering before training a machine learning model.
+This project predicts whether a bank customer is likely to leave the bank based on customer information such as age, credit score, balance, tenure, salary, and account details.
+The goal of this project was not only to build a machine learning model but also to understand the complete workflow involved in solving a real-world classification problem.

-Instead of directly training the model, I first analyzed the dataset, removed unnecessary columns, handled categorical variables using One-Hot Encoding, and then trained an XGBoost classifier to make predictions.

 ---